saber-notes/saber/privacy_policy.md

 3. Sentry: Error logs are already anonymised and it is impossible to identify/delete reports from a specific user or device.
 If you want to stop further reports, you can disable error tracking in the app settings.

+### Unused accounts

+To conserve storage space, accounts on the official Saber server that have not been used for over 365 days may be deleted automatically.

+You will receive notifications via email 300, 330, and 360 days after your last login, giving you the opportunity to log in and prevent deletion if you wish to keep your account.

+If you are using another Nextcloud server, please refer to that server's privacy policy or terms of service for information on account deletion policies.

 ## Privacy point of contact

 This application is developed by Adil Hanney.